freeseawind/littleluck/README_en.md

 ## Introduction
-littleuck is a cross platform Java Swing LookAndFeel
+littleuck is a cross platform Java Swing LookAndFeel.
+Its name inspired by a song I like [小幸运](http://bd.kuwo.cn/yinyue/7204931?from=baidu), where the "it" is dedicated to all the friends who are still struggling Swing.

 ## Features
 * Translucent shadow window border
-* LCD font for translucent window
+* ClearType for translucent window
 * Flattening interphase support
 * Suspension scrollbar for scrollpane
 * Android ninepatch draw support